 Treatment of Pelvic Floor Dysfunction

 Treatment will vary depending on the cause of the condition.
 Many times, the underlying cause is not determined.
 Physical therapy is frequently recommended.
-Doctors have shown that physical therapy can assist with symptoms including urinary incontinence and sexual function.2
+In the Journal of Sex Medicine doctors have shown that physical therapy can assist with symptoms including urinary incontinence and sexual function.(5)

 Prolotherapy for Pelvic Floor Dysfunction

-2. Sacomori C, Cardoso FL.
+5. Sacomori C, Cardoso FL.
 Predictors of Improvement in Sexual Function of Women with Urinary Incontinence After Treatment with Pelvic Floor Exercises: A Secondary Analysis.
 J Sex Med.
-2015 Jan 13. doi: 10.1111/jsm.12814.
-[Epub ahead of print]
+2015 Jan 13.
+[Google Scholar]